The Ultimate Guide to Headless CMS

 What It Means for Business

-OK, so a headless CMS separates content and presentation, letting us distribute the content to all our marketing channels (and beyond), while simultaneously ramping up the performance with blazing speeds.
+OK, so a headless CMS separates content and presentation.
+It lets us distribute the content to all our marketing channels (and beyond), while simultaneously ramping up the performance with blazing speeds.
 Sounds good so far, but there’s more:

 • Improved quality: Your content creators can now focus first and foremost on the content itself, and not on its particular visual organization on e.g. a web page.
 The single source of truth can also enable tone of voice consistency across channels.